 How Long Do Mushrooms Last | 7 Tips to Keep them Fresh

 Mushrooms are a delicious vegetable that does not last forever in storage.
-Unfortunately, mother nature did not put a best by date, sell-by date, or use by date stamped on the tasty buttons.
+Unfortunately, mother nature did not put a best by date, sell-by date, or use by date stamped on the tasty buttons & she is not going to tell you just how long do mushrooms last.

-You will learn about the shelf life of mushrooms, plus some tips on how to make mushroom last longer.
+You will learn about the shelf life of mushrooms, plus some tips on how to make them last longer.

 Frozen mushrooms will last for 2-12 months in the freezer.
 Pickled mushroom lasts for about 4-6 months if pickled, canned, and stored in a refrigerator properly.